Anastasia-Labs/aiken-design-patterns/README.md

 that proposal's final action.

 The proposal registry allows only one active proposal for each selected Plutus operation.
-An `Initialized` proposal's `must_couple_by` is exactly one hour after the upper bound of its creation transaction.
-Because that transaction's validity range spans at most ten minutes, the coupling deadline is between one hour and seventy minutes after its lower bound.
-Coupling must happen before that deadline and sets `valid_until` using the configured lifespan.
-The lifespan comes from the inline integer datum of a reference UTxO that holds the `GOV_ACTION_LIFESPAN` NFT.
-That UTxO is controlled by the `governance_parameters` validator: its bootstrap nonce mints the NFT once, and updates require the configured threshold of distinct authorized signers.
-The lifespan covers voting, enactment, any assumed delaying-action extension, observation, and minting the `PassedProposal`.
+An `AddProposal` transaction has a validity interval of at most ten minutes.
+Its `valid_until` is the interval's upper bound plus the lifespan in the inline datum of the reference UTxO carrying the `GOV_ACTION_LIFESPAN` NFT.
+That lifespan is trusted configuration.
+In the example, the `governance_parameters` validator mints the NFT once using its bootstrap nonce, and a configured threshold of distinct authorized signers controls every update to its integer datum.
+The governance validator authenticates that UTxO but does not derive or bound the lifespan; the multisig must select and review a value that covers voting, enactment, any assumed delaying-action extension, observation, and minting the `PassedProposal`.
 Finalization itself may happen later.

-Transaction reconstruction intentionally supports at most 23 entries in each of `inputs`, `reference_inputs`, `outputs`, and `extra_signatories`.
-This is an implicit transaction-shape requirement rather than a separate on-chain length check.
-Longer collections fail transaction-ID reconstruction.
-Generalized CBOR list-length handling is deliberately excluded from these serialization-heavy validator paths.

 See the generated
 [governance validation module documentation](https://anastasia-labs.github.io/aiken-design-patterns/aiken_design_patterns/governance_validation.html)